3D printed RC planes are lighter so fly longer and are more agile.

 The way in which Radio Controlled (RC) planes are designed can have a significant impact on the way it performs.
 The weight of a RC plane has an impact on its flight time – the heavier it is, the less time it spends in the air and the lighter it is, the longer it can spend in the air.
-A 3D printed RC plane is lighter, has an improved battery life and it performs a lot better during flight because it is more responsive and agile.
-In the case of hard landing or crashes, the RC plane will also remain stable.
+3D printed RC planes are lighter, have improved battery life and they perform a lot better during flights because the planes are more responsive and agile.
+In the case of hard landing or crashes, the RC planes will also remain stable.

 The advantages of 3D printing custom RC planes

 For many years, Daniel van Mourik has had a real passion for Radio Controlled airplanes.
 This passion has enabled him to sell and build them but he is now looking at ways in which he can take this to the next level.
 He read about 3D printing and decided to find out what it was all about and the results changed his way of thinking almost immediately.
 The process of building and designing the parts of the RC planes instantly became faster and a lot simpler.

 According to van Mourik, “The world of 3D printing is definitely a fun one, full of endless creativity and innovation.
 I love RC models and in my opinion they are some of the best things to ever come out of 3D printers.
 Nothing feels better than putting hours of hard work into a project and finally being able to fly your creation, just like a pilot!
 3D printing the RC plane parts speed up the building process significantly and opened so many more exciting possibilities.”

 Complete customer satisfaction